Boat Wi-Fi Options

 Each way has its own pros and cons, and they wont all work every time.
 If you are unsure which option suits you, contact Marine Services to find a supplier in your region and they can advise what will be best for your needs.

-To set up you on-boat system, buy a long range WiFi receiver.
-‘Wave’ is a great brand and has been developed specifically for use on boats in the marine environment.
-The entire range is highly sensitive and has strong transmitter output power- a great start.
-If you are planning for more than one person to use the connection, you’ll need a router connected to the booster.
+To set up you on-boat system, buy a long range Wi-Fi receiver.
+Global Marine do some great products that been developed specifically for use on boats in the marine environment.
+Each component tested and chosen for purpose.
+If you are planning for more than one person to use the connection, you’ll need a router connected to an antenna.

 But what if you’re out at sea for days without returning to a harbour?